-Federation offers numerous benefits to RPs and subscribers, but requires subscribers to have trust in the IdP.
-Accordingly, to build subscriber trust in a federated model, it is important that uses of subscriber data are appropriately limited and scoped to the purpose for which it was originally collected.
-Consult your SAOP if there are questions about whether proposed uses fall within the scope of these permitted uses.
+Federation offers numerous benefits to RPs and subscribers, but requires subscribers to have trust in the federation participants.
 Sections 5, 5.1.4, and 6.3 cover a number of technical requirements, the objective of which is to minimize privacy risks arising from increased capabilities to track and profile subscribers.